MrTin/bigbank-client/README.md

 fields.each { |field| puts field }
 ```

-All but the following methods be passed on to the resulting body:
+All but the following methods will be passed on to the resulting body:
-- `Bigbank::Client::Result#response` access the underlying Faraday request object (see github.com/lostisland/faraday).
+- `Bigbank::Client::Result#response` access the underlying Faraday request
+object (see github.com/lostisland/faraday).

 ## Supported endpoints
 ### Fields